denezt/automation_utilities/README.md

-# Superuser Utilities
+# Automation Utilities

-A collection of command-line utilities designed to automate tasks as a super user.
+A collection of command-line utilities designed to automate tasks for Automation Engineers.

 ## Description

-A set of powerful command-line tools that can be used to perform system-level operations, manage services, and handle privileged tasks without needing direct access to the shell.
-These utilities are essential for system administrators, DevOps engineers, and anyone who needs to automate complex system interactions.
+A set of powerful command-line tools that can be used to perform system-level operations, manage services, and monitoring.
+These utilities are essential for automation engineers who need to automate complex system interactions.

 ## Requirements

 * JQ
 * Python 3.10 or higher
+* Docker

 ## Installation